Flight Attendants

 • Administer first aid to passengers in distress.

-• Determine special assistance needs of passengers, such as small children, the elderly, or disabled persons.
+• Determine special assistance needs of passengers, such as small children, the elderly, or persons with disabilities.

 • Attend preflight briefings concerning weather, altitudes, routes, emergency procedures, crew coordination, lengths of flights, food and beverage services offered, and numbers of passengers.